Michael Cardew: Africa

-Wenford Bridge did not make enough money to support Cardew and his family, and in 1942 he accepted a salaried post in the Colonial Service as a ceramist at Achimota School, an élite school for Africans in the Gold Coast (Ghana).
+Wenford Bridge did not make enough money to support Cardew and his family, and in 1942 he accepted a salaried post in the Colonial Service as a ceramist at Achimota School, an élite school for Africans in the Gold Coast (now Ghana).
 Although Cardew's main motivation for taking the post was financial, he had become convinced (partly through his reading of Marx) that there should be a closer relationship between the studio potter and industry.
-Following the outbreak of war, the school's supervisor of arts and crafts, H.V.Meyerowitz, recommended that the pottery department should expand into a handcraft-based industry that might provide all the pottery needs of British West Africa.
+Following the outbreak of war, the school's supervisor of arts and crafts, H. V. Meyerowitz, recommended that the pottery department should expand into a handcraft-based industry that might provide all the pottery needs of British West Africa.
 African colonies had hitherto depended on the export of commodities, but enemy shipping made this almost impossible.
 The Colonial Office adopted instead a policy developing indigenous industries and eventually accepted Meyerowitz's idea.
 They agreed to fund the Achimota pottery, which they intended should become profitable, and hired Cardew to build and manage it in nearby Alajo.
 This gave him the opportunity to apply his ideas on an industrial scale, and he went to the task with enthusiasm.
 The pottery employed about sixty people and had large orders from the rubber industry and the army.
 However, it did not meet its production targets and was unprofitable.
 There was an apprentice rebellion and a huge kiln failure.
 Cardew admits that his enthusiasm developed into fanaticism.
 In 1945 Meyerowitz committed suicide.
 All these disasters led to the closure of Alajo.